xmartlabs/xmartlabs.github.io/_posts/2017-05-01-Introducing-to-Ahoy.md

 ---
 layout: post
-title:  Ahoy - The Onboarding Feature You Were Asking For
+title:  Ahoy - The Onboarding Library You Were Asking For
 date:   2017-09-11 13:40:00
 author: XL Team
 author_id: xl
 categories: Swift, iOS, Onboarding, Tutorial
 markdown: redcarpet
-description: We’re pretty sure you’ll need to include an onboarding feature in the App you’re building.
-In order to speed up the time spent in development…

 ---

-We’re pretty sure you’ll need to include an onboarding feature in the App you’re building.
+We’re pretty sure you’ll need to include an onboarding library in the App you’re building.
 In order to speed up the time spent in development while giving the developers freedom to build an awesome experience for their users, we created [Ahoy!](https://github.com/xmartlabs/Ahoy).

 Unique?
 Yes.
 We know that there are some other alternatives out there, but due to the fact that we always had to tweak them in order to meet our needs, we decided to create our own framework and open source it (Woohoo!).